About Me

 Short Bio

-I earned a Double Degree in Physics and Mathematics at the University of Cantabria (2017–2022), receiving 16 honors and an average mark of 9.
-In 2022, I was awarded a Collaboration Grant for research on Logarithmic Energy of the Sphere of Dimension 3.
-I then completed a Master’s in Statistical and Computational Data Processing at Complutense University of Madrid (2022–2023), focusing on Early Detection of Ransomware Threats.
-Since 2022, I have been pursuing a Master’s in AI Research at UNED, working on Intelligent Psychomotor Systems for Free-Throw Skill Acquisition.
+I earned a Double Degree in Physics and Mathematics from the University of Cantabria (2017–2022), graduating with 16 honors and an average grade of 9.
+In 2022, I was awarded a Collaboration Grant for research on the Logarithmic Energy of the 3-Dimensional Sphere.
+I then completed a Master’s in Statistical and Computational Data Processing at the Complutense University of Madrid (2022–2023), where I focused on the Early Detection of Ransomware Threats.
+I have also completed a Master’s in AI Research at UNED (2022–2024), working on Intelligent Psychomotor Systems for Free-Throw Skill Acquisition.

 Funding